How to Normalize Audio in Premiere Pro Correctly

 Screen Shot 2021 11 01 at 2.41.04 PM

 How do we apply this to normalizing?
-We know that we have to adjust our audio 8 dB levels, so setting the gain to +8 dB should do the trick.
+We know we must adjust our audio 8 dB levels, so setting the gain to +8 dB should do the trick.

 Screen Shot 2021 11 01 at 2.41.56 PM